Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 En Gedi Spring – rises in the mountainside and sustains abundant vegetation.
 By the spring are the remains of an ancient flour mill.

 As mentioned above, Ein Gedi mineral water can be found in most supermarkets.
-Thus, you will not find a big spring and lots of water at En Gedi spring.
-Instead, you will see plastic pipes and a small wading pool.
-And some vegetation near the pool.
+Thus, you will not find a big spring with lots of water at En Gedi Spring.
+Instead, you will see plastic pipes, a small wading pool, and some vegetation near the pool.

 This chimney-type flour mill was built during the Mamluk period (13 – 14 centuries CE).